mmolimar/kafka-connect-fs/docs/source/config_options.rst

 In order to configure custom properties for this reader, the name you must use is ``avro``.

 ``file_reader.avro.schema``
-  AVRO schema in JSON format to use when reading a file.
+  Avro schema in JSON format to use when reading a file.
   If not specified, the reader will use the schema defined in the file.

   * Type: string